EXPRESSCLUSTER/Tips/HTTPSconfiguration.md

 				- Private Key File: /tmp/ssl/server.key
 				- SSL Library: /usr/lib64/libssl.so.10
 				- Crypto Library: /usr/lib64/libcrypto.so.10
-	- Apply the configuration and restart Browser which connects to Webanager or WebUI.
+	- Apply the configuration and restart Browser which connects to WebManager or WebUI.